 The lockdown has given us time to take stock, reflect, get nostalgic and realise the importance of sport.
-It’s never been truer that we don’t realise how important something is until it’s gone.
-In recent weeks, it’s become increasingly stark there’s a void in life – and that’s the absence of one of the country’s greatest loves – sport.
+Until something’s gone, we don’t realise it’s importance.
+In recent weeks, it’s become increasingly stark there’s a void in life.
+That being the absence of one of the country’s greatest loves – sport.

 I’ve found myself reminiscing about the defining and cherished moments of sport from childhood.
 The memories of taking refuge under my father’s wax jacket as the wind howled around the tired-looking stadium of a second tier rugby league match – 26 brutish Yorkshiremen going hammer and tong on the pitch.
 The sumptuous smell of my father’s Hamlet cigar filling the terraces.

 Or the time I caused the greatest upset in living memory on the tennis court in the Bradford Junior District League as my biggest fan, my grandmother, whooped and hollered from the clubhouse.
 The unmistakable feeling of finding the boundary on the cricket pitch.
 Watching your favourite team at Wembley.

 So many of us are shaped by the sports we play and love.
 Our characters are moulded by painful disappointment and unfulfilled opportunities to defying the odds and the euphoria of winning.

 Our lives have become programmed around the sporting calendar – Saturday’s 3pm kick-off, midweek Champions League nights, the drama of Wimbledon in June and the spectacle of Le Tour in July.
 We’ve had to adapt like a Guardiola half-time tactical change.
 We’ve resorted to watching hours of highlight reels on YouTube to fuel our addiction – there are some moments in sport that you can never watch too much – like Mark Cavendish on the Champs Elysees or Jonny Wilkinson’s World Cup winning drop goal in 2003.